Skip to content

 Quad view showing four sources simultaneously

-Beyond the standard A/B comparison tools, OpenRV Web provides quad view, reference image management, matte overlay, and multi-layer stack capabilities for complex review scenarios.
+Beyond the standard A/B comparison tools, OpenRV Web provides reference image management, matte overlay, multi-layer stack capabilities, and a preview of quad view for complex review scenarios.

-Quad view divides the viewer into four quadrants, each displaying a different source (A, B, C, D).
-This mode is useful for comparing multiple versions or render passes simultaneously without switching between sources.
+Quad view will divide the viewer into four quadrants, each displaying a different source (A, B, C, D).
+This mode will be useful for comparing multiple versions or render passes simultaneously without switching between sources.

-Each quadrant operates independently, showing its assigned source at the current frame.
-All four quadrants stay in sync during playback.
+Each quadrant will operate independently, showing its assigned source at the current frame.
+All four quadrants will stay in sync during playback.

 Reference Image Manager